-The Thunderbird School of Global Management at Arizona State University is proud to host “The Road to Artemis” an unprecedented panel discussion of the development and implementation of the Artemis program including top leaders from across three Presidential administrations.
-This panel is scheduled to precede the historic Artemis 1 mission.
-Artemis 1 will include the first launch of the SLS (the most powerful rocket ever built) that will send the Orion space capsule on a pathfinder journey around the Moon and return it safely to Earth.
+The Thunderbird School of Global Management at Arizona State University was proud to host “The Road to Artemis” an unprecedented panel discussion of the development and implementation of the Artemis program including top leaders from across three Presidential administrations.
+This panel preceded the historic Artemis 1 mission.
+Artemis 1 included the first launch of the SLS (the most powerful rocket ever built) that will send the Orion space capsule on a pathfinder journey around the Moon and return it safely to Earth.
 The Artemis program will return humans to the Moon and land the first woman and first person of color on the lunar surface by as early as 2025.
 Learn how NASA, commercial, and international partners were able to collaborate, further enabling new knowledge and opportunities across the space sector, as the U.S. and Artemis partner nations make a long-awaited return to deep-space.
-Again, this will be a singular panel involving top space policy leaders spanning three administrations, including:
+Again, this was be a singular panel involving top space policy leaders spanning three administrations, including:

 - Charles F. Bolden Jr., 12th NASA Administrator